Affiliate disclosure: This page may include affiliate links. As an Amazon Associate, GTG may earn from qualifying purchases.

 Can a MacBook run local LLMs at all?

 Yes.
-Modern Apple Silicon MacBooks can run smaller and mid-sized local models reasonably well, especially for experimentation, note-taking, coding assistants, and retrieval workflows.
+Modern Apple Silicon MacBooks (M1 through M5) can run smaller and mid-sized local models reasonably well, especially for experimentation, note-taking, coding assistants, and retrieval workflows.
+M4 and M5 chips have a meaningful edge over M1–M3 thanks to higher GPU compute for AI and improved memory bandwidth.
 The limit is usually memory headroom and sustained performance on larger models, not basic compatibility.

 How much unified memory should you buy for LLM use?